SILO 4.1 (DRAFT)

 Moderated self-assessment

-Relevant terminology (in alphabetical order): air resistance, contact, force, friction, gravity, non-contact.
+Relevant terminology (in alphabetical order): air resistance, axles, contact, force, friction, gravity, inclined planes, levers, non-contact, pulleys, screws, wedges, wheels.

 Relationships between components: